 Senegal, Morocco, play out an embarrassing AFCON 2025 final in Rabat

-The Africa Cup of Nations final is marred by on and off-field controversy, with Senegal claiming the 1-0 win over hosts Morocco.
+The Africa Cup of Nations final is marred by on- and off-field controversy, with Senegal claiming the 1-0 win over hosts Morocco.

 What happened in controversial AFCON final?